Cognitive Science is an interdisciplinary field devoted to the study of the mind, the brain, and computing technology.

 Many different types of concentrations and projects can be organized in whole or in part around the study of the remarkable capacities of the mind and brain or around the potential of computers and digital technologies.

-Members of the CS faculty pursue a wide range of research and professional work, which provides students with extensive opportunities for hands-on projects, apprenticeships, and internships.
+Faculty pursue a wide range of research and professional work, which provides students with extensive opportunities for hands-on projects, apprenticeships, and internships.

 Telling Our Stories: Development and Functions of Autobiographical Memory